-- Request the PIN required for filing the FAFSA.
+- Create an FSA ID required for filing the FAFSA.

 - You can transfer information directly into your FAFSA with the Data Retrieval Tool.

-- For fall/spring semesters, submit FAFSA by March 15.
+- For fall/spring semesters, submit FAFSA by starting in October.

 - For spring semester only, submit FAFSA by August 15.